How to Sleep Better

 Avoid alcohol before bed.
 While a nightcap may help you relax, it interferes with your sleep cycle once you’re out.

 Avoid drinking too many liquids in the evening.
 Drinking lots of fluids may result in frequent bathroom trips throughout the night.

 Cut back on sugary foods and refined carbs.
 Eating lots of sugar and refined carbs such as white bread, white rice, and pasta during the day can trigger wakefulness at night and pull you out of the deep, restorative stages of sleep.

 Nighttime snacks help you sleep

 For some people, a light snack before bed can help promote sleep.
-For others, eating before bed can lead to indigestion and make sleeping more difficult.
+For others, eating before bed leads to indigestion and make sleeping more difficult.
 If you need a bedtime snack, try:

 - A small bowl of whole-grain, low-sugar cereal

 - A banana

 Tip 5: Wind down and clear your head

 Do you find yourself unable to sleep or waking up night after night?
 Residual stress, worry, and anger from your day can make it very difficult to sleep well.